about

 The ensuing decades of hard work, steep learning curves, and constant buying and selling have enabled Kevin and Jenni to grow and nurture what has emerged as the family business – HAIRSINES LLP.

 Now a charming showcase of decorative antique homewares, paintings, curious carvings, garden ware and primitive folkart.
-Their stock is quarried from a blend of international trade fairs, street brocantes, vide greniers and flea markets as well as auctions and private collectors.
+Their stock is quarried from a blend of European trade fairs, street brocantes, vide greniers and flea markets as well as from private collectors and auctions.

-Brexit was the catalyst for launching the customs clearance arm of the business model, because sourcing goods in Europe lies at the heart of the business.
-Trading compliantly is a key pillar of how stock is purchased, imported and sold.
+Brexit was the catalyst for launching the customs clearance arm of the business model, because sourcing goods in Europe still forms the heart of the business.
+Trading compliantly is a key pillar of how stock is bought, imported and sold.

-Since launching the customs side of the business in 2020, HAIRSINES has grown its client list to more than 400, and expands on a weekly basis.
+Since launching the customs side of the business in 2020, having trained extensively and invested in e-Customs software, HAIRSINES LLP has grown its client list to more than 400, and expands on a monthly basis.

 Kevin Hairsine